MoArtis/Unity-SV-FlexMotion-Website/input/documentation/use-callbacks/index.md

 order: 3
 ---

-If you need to act on an animation being played for a specific duration or just completed, you could just constantly check the playing FlexMotionLayer's time values like so:
+If you need to act on an animation being played for a specific duration or just completed, you could just constantly check the playing FlexMotionLayer's time values as follows:

 ```csharp
 using SV.FlexMotion;